xiaofeiyu0723/VRCFT-MediaPipePro/README.md

 - Install TODO
 - Start VRCFaceTracking, then change to the Output page
 - TODO
-- Start VRChat, equip a VRCFT-enabled avatar, and enjoy facial tracking!
+- Start VRChat, equip a VRCFT-enabled avatar, and enjoy facial tracking!!!

 ## 🔍 Troubleshooting